DataDog/datadog-agent/docs/cloud-workload-security/backend.md

 disable_edit: true
 ---

-For [Cloud Workload Security][1] (CWS), the Agent detects suspicious activity matching [Agent expressions][2] and sends a log to the backend containing a `CWS event`.
-This event is used to build signals and its fields can be used to build filters in Datadog.
+When activity matches a [Cloud Workload Security][1] (CWS) [Agent expression][2], a CWS log will be collected from the system containing all the relevant context about the activity.

+This log is sent to Datadog, where it is analyzed.
+Based on analysis, CWS logs can trigger Security Signals or they can be stored as logs for audit, threat investigation purposes.

-The CWS event sent to the backend by the Agent respects the following JSON schema:
+CWS logs have the following JSON schema:

 {{< code-block lang="json" collapsible="true" filename="BACKEND_EVENT_JSON_SCHEMA" >}}